koooee/BigDataR_Examples/README.md

 ----------
 Don't take all of the questions above in the literal sense and simply answer them.
 The abstract thought here is these three items (Objective, Solution, Value) formulate a foundation for why we do something.
+Understanding *why* we do something is half the battle when learning anything new.
 If we can answer the foundational questions, we can build holistic examples.